Artistic Director

 Amelia Korbitz, Violin

 Amelia Korbitz is an American violinist with a passion for new music and collaboration through chamber music.
 She is the executive director and founder of the Antigone Music Collective, an organization committed to performing music by underrepresented composers and making classical music accessible to modern audiences.
-Amelia’s solo performance highlights include Vivalid’s le Quattro Stagioni: Primavera with the West Suburban Symphony, L’Inverno with the Southern Illinois Music Festival Orchestra and Piazzolla’s Los Cuatros Estaciones Porteñas with the CCM Philharmonia Orchestra.
-She has also performed in the Richmond Symphony Orchestra, the Southern Illinois Music Festival, and Musica Le Mans in France.
+Amelia’s solo performance highlights include “Spring” with the West Suburban Symphony and “Winter” with the SIFest Orchestra from Vivaldi’s Four Seasons, and Piazzolla’s Los Cuatros Estaciones Porteñas with the CCM Philharmonia Orchestra.
+She has also performed in the Richmond Symphony Orchestra, the Southern Illinois Music Festival, and as Concertmaster at Musica Le Mans in France.
 Amelia earned her Bachelor of Music degree at the University of Cincinnati College-Conservatory of Music under the tutelage of Dr. Won-Bin Yim with a Spanish language minor from the University of Cincinnati.
-She will begin her Master of Music studies in the Fall at the Cleveland Institute of Music under Dr. Olga Dubossarskaya Kaler.
+She began her Master of Music studies in last Fall at the Cleveland Institute of Music under Dr. Olga Dubossarskaya Kaler.

 Kiril Laskarov, Violin

 Kirik Laskarov is in his 25th season as Concertmaster of the Arkansas Symphony Orchestra.
 A native of Bulgaria, he received a Bachelor of Arts degree from the State Academy of Music in Sofia and a Master’s degree from Southern Illinois University at Carbondale where he studied with Michael Barta.
 Laskarov has appeared as a soloist with the Arkansas Symphony, Las Vegas (NV) Philharmonic, Monroe (LA) Symphony, Southern Illinois Symphony, Abilene (TX) Philharmonic, Symphony Irvine (CA), and Texarkana (TX) Symphony and also as a guest concertmaster with the Arkansas Philharmonic, Monroe (LA) Symphony, Texarkana (TX) Symphony, and McCall (ID) Festival Orchestra.
-He is scheduled to perform the Mendelssohn Violin Concerto with the Southern Illinois Festival Orchestra in June 2024.
+Kiril is Associate Concertmaster and a frequent soloist with the Southern Illinois Music Festival, where he has performed concerti to great acclaim by Sibelius, Mendelssohn, and Tchaikovsky.

 Chris Leverenz, Bass